 string |

-client_secret required |
+client_secret optional |

 The Client Secret provided by the API User on signup.
 Example : "something-gr33n" |